Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/afec/afec_dma_striding/readme.md

     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-3. Build and Program the project using their respective IDEs
+3. Build and Program the project using its respective IDE
 4. Console displays 100 samples of the ADC count and the respective input voltages for all three channels

 ![output](images/output_afec_dma_striding.png)